-To use Telelogic Distributed CM (DCM), you must set up hosts for distributed builds and DCM.
+To use Telelogic Synergy Distributed (also referred to as DCM), you must set up hosts for distributed builds and DCM.
 For more information, see "Set Up for Remote Command Execution" in the Telelogic Synergy Administration Guide for UNIX.

 Unpack a test database